CervarlCG/Data-Struct/README.md

 ## Usage
 All the data struct are in the directory libs/datastruct and are header files, only include the datastruct header file in the main file o anything other file

+## Examples
+A example for all data struct are in the src/examples folder

+1. Stack: A converter from infix to postfix